 Finishing this most delicious creamy Brussels sprouts side dish:

-Toss the crumb mixture in with the cooked brussels sprouts.
+Toss the crumb mixture in with the cooked Brussels sprouts.
 Scoop out into a serving dish and top with the rest of the toasted chopped hazelnuts.
-If you want to be fancy, you can garnish with a bit of fresh thyme.
+If you want to be fancy, you can garnish your finished Brussels Sprouts dish with a bit of fresh thyme.

 Can I tell you that I just ate mine cold today for breakfast?
 Right out of the container?
 Don’t judge me!